redewiedergabe/corpus/resources/docs/use_cases.md

-The Redewiedergabe-corpus and the additional corpora can be used to answer various questions.
+The corpus REDEWIEDERGABE and the additional corpora can be used to answer various questions.
 This page gives a brief overview of possible use cases.

 Possible use cases in different disciplines: